c-doubley/SeSoRec-Sec-Public/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Notes
-- The `README1.md` file is deprecated and will be removed in future updates.
 - Contributions are not currently accepted, as this is a research implementation.
 - For code review, an anonymous gist can be created by uploading this repository to [GitHub Gist](https://gist.github.com).